STW: 2010s

 On 1 May 2012, STW launched Gold, a datacasting channel owned by WIN.

 In 2013, Nine Entertainment Co. purchased the station from WIN.
 With control from 30 September, the station returned once again as an owned-and-operated station, although Nine Network now owned all five of its flagship metropolitan stations.

 On 19 September 2016, STW began broadcasting from new studios located at 253–267 St Georges Terrace in Perth's CBD, after 51 years at its original location in Dianella.

+2020s

+On 12 June 2025, STW-9 in Perth celebrated its 60th anniversary.

 Programming

 News and current affairs

-Nine News national services broadcast on STW include Today, Weekend Today, Nine News: Early Edition, Nine Morning News, Nine News: First at 5, A Current Affair and 60 Minutes.
+9News national services broadcast on STW include Today, Weekend Today, Today Early News, 9News Morning, 9News Afternoon, A Current Affair and 60 Minutes.

 Since May 2020, Nine News Late has been broadcast from STW on Mondays – Thursdays, presented by Michael Thomson.